tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/请求方式介绍/使用预签名 URL 访问 COS_intl_en.md

 **Using a temporary key to generate a pre-signed URL (valid for less than 36 hours)**

-In frontend direct transmission scenarios, temporary keys are often required.
+In frontend direct upload scenarios, temporary keys are often required.
 For more information about temporary keys, see:
 - [Accessing COS Using a Temporary Key](https://intl.cloud.tencent.com/document/product/436/45242)
 - [Generating and Using Temporary Keys](https://intl.cloud.tencent.com/document/product/436/14048)
 - [Temporary Key Security Guide for Frontend Direct Upload to COS](https://intl.cloud.tencent.com/document/product/436/35265)